oranfry/composer-custom/README.md

 # Composer Custom

-A tool to remporarily change custom composer repositories to local path ones
+A tool to temporarily change custom composer repositories during development

 ## Use cases